JetBrains/guide/site/python/tutorials/getting-started-pycharm/productive-coding/index.md

 You can leave Zen Mode with the same menu by selecting View | Appearance | Exit Zen Mode.

-So next time you need some head space, consider using Zen mode to full screen your IDE with nothing but the code.
+So next time you need some headspace, consider using Zen mode to full screen your IDE with nothing but the code.

 ## Code Navigation